-- Timbercrest has a number of clubs that meet regularly.
+Timbercrest has a number of clubs that meet regularly.
 Club offerings vary from year to year.
 The only requirement for participation is an ASB card.
-2019-20 Clubs include: French, Magic Card, Learn to Code, GSA, Math, Robotics.
+2020-21 Clubs include: National History Day, Science Olympiad, Multicultural Student Association, Learn to Code, GSA, Math, Robotics.

 - We are a closed campus.
 Visits to classrooms during the school day must be pre-arranged with the classroom teacher and approved by an administrator.
 Volunteers must be cleared through Washington State Patrol.
 Volunteer forms are available on our website, the district website and in the TMS main office.
 Completed forms are turned into the Timbercrest main office and require 48 hours to process.
 Each NSD school maintains their own database of cleared volunteers.

 - ALL VISITORS MUST SIGN IN (in the main office) and wear a Visitor badge while on campus.

 - Join PTSA – The cost is $15 per person.

 - At the beginning of the school year, we raise money through our one fundraiser, “Pass the Hat”, to support special school programs and classroom needs through grants.

 - We connect parents to the school through volunteering.

 - Volunteer – complete volunteer forms (on the NSD or TMS websites).
 Volunteer clearance (Washington State Patrol background check) is good for two years.

 - Tennis, Soccer, Volleyball, Cross Country, Basketball, Wrestling, and Track.

 - Sixth grade sports are non-cut and include: Basketball, Cross Country, Soccer, Track, Wrestling, Girls Volleyball.